 I have always been pretty “girly.”
 As a kid, I didn’t wear pants until the second grade, and now I can’t live without mascara (only because people mistaken me for being sick when I am au natural).
 However, I never felt defined by my femininity until I went abroad.
-The way I thought about myself changed once I was walking through another culture, with new eyes upon my body that were seeing me through different perceptions.
-I was out of the environment that raised and understood me to be the many layered individual that I am.
+The way I thought about myself changed once I was walking through another culture.
+I felt new eyes upon my body and look at me through different perceptions.
+I was out of the environment that raised me and understood me to be the many layered individual that I am.
 Now, the world could only see me in a box.
 I wandered the world for the first time as a “white woman.”

 In certain areas, I felt that my skin tone stood out like an elephant in a herd of antelopes.
-But then in other areas, like my countries of origin, I blended in like a zebra, unable to be distinguish from the locals.
+But then in areas of my heritage, I blended in like a zebra, unable to be distinguish from the locals.
 In non-English speaking countries like Germany, Sweden, and the Czech Republic, people would approach me and immediately begin to speak in their mother tongue.
 The would talk with a rapidness that expected me to understand the nuances, the ironies, or innuendos in their message.
 I would respond with a contorted face and reply in a grammatically unstructured sentence, “No speak- American!”
 My cover was blown.
 Their body would repose, smile and break out in flawless English, as I internally grumbled at my country’s lack of interest in speaking other languages.

-It’s a sometimes uncomfortable feeling being perceived an in-group when you know you don’t belong.
+It’s a sometimes uncomfortable feeling when you are perceived as an in-group, but you know you don’t belong.
 That was something I never felt back at home.
 It was the first time I felt like I didn’t belong somewhere, which I know people in my own homeland feel more frequently than I do.
 It felt like a spotlight was following me, highlighting to everyone around me that I wasn’t one of them.

-It was a moment where I reflected on how some nationalities are perceived to hold more clout when at the end of the day we all just have to pee.
+It was a moment where I reflected on how silly it is that some nationalities are perceived to hold more clout when at the end of the day everybody pees the same.

 You make so many more friends than you thought